 top of page

-The respiratory tract is especially prone to infection and viruses during pregnancy.
-Read on and learn how you can treat cold, flu and sinusitis safely as the flu season strikes again.
+The respiratory system is susceptible to infections and viruses during pregnancy.
+Continue reading to discover safe treatments for cold, flu, and sinusitis as the daunting flu season returns.

 Treatment for Flu

-Leave self-medicating for another time; taking the wrong medicine during pregnancy may harm your developing baby.
-Instead, let your doctor prescribe pregnancy-safe medication.
+Avoid self-medicating for now; using incorrect medication during pregnancy could harm your developing baby.
+Instead, have your doctor prescribe medication that is safe for pregnancy.

 Colds are common affliction to watch out for in pregnant women.
 It can lead to sinusitis (inflammation of the sinuses) which causes stuffy nose, headache and loss of smell.
 You’re prone to sinusitis when pregnant as the pregnancy hormones swell mucous membranes.